DevExpress/devextreme-documentation/concepts/Common/Licensing/30 FAQ.md

 **Q: Do I need an Internet connection for license validation?
-Is any information transmitted from my machine during license verification?**
+Is any information transmitted from my machine to DevExpress during license verification?**

-A: No, license validation does not require a connection to any DevExpress server, and there is no transfer of any personally identifiable information.
+A: No, the DevExtreme license validation process does not require an internet connection, nor does it communicate with DevExpress servers.
+We do not transmit/collect any device specific and/or personally identifiable information.

 <br>

 **Q: Does license verification have an impact on page load time?**

-A: No significant impact - the license verification process is faster than 10 ms.
+A:  No significant impact - the license verification process takes ~10ms.

 <br>

-**Q: Whose responsibility it will be if license key is stolen?
+**Q: What if my license key is stolen/compromised?
 What are the consequences?**

-A: The license keys are made public due to the client-side nature of JS apps.
-If somebody steals your key and uses it in their application, it will not affect you in any way.
-Theft violates our license agreement and entails liability for the illegal key usage.
-If a license key is stolen and you are aware of the theft, you can contact our license compliance department for assistance.
+A: License keys are public due to the client-side nature of JS apps.
+If you discover that your license key was stolen/compromised, you can contact our <a href="mailto: clientservices@devexpress.com">license compliance department</a> for assistance.

 <br>